ivanversluis/project-as/README.md

 All application configurations stored in Git, deployed automatically by ArgoCD, with proper persistent storage and ingress configuration.

 **WireGuard tunnel to my home network**
-The entire cloud setup routes back to my home network through a WireGuard tunnel terminating on my MikroTik router.
-This gives me secure connectivity between my AS infrastructure and home lab, plus redundancy if I need to fail services over.
+The entire setup routes back to my home network through a WireGuard tunnel terminating on my MikroTik router.
+This gives me secure connectivity between my AS infrastructure and home network, plus redundancy if I need to fail services over.

-My home MikroTik roouter handles the WireGuard server role with proper routing tables managed by Terraform.
+My home MikroTik roouter handles the WireGuard server role configuration managed by Terraform.

 **BGP and AS operations**
 This is where it gets interesting.
 I want to understand BGP at the packet level, know RIPE procedures by heart, and have peering agreements that actually work.
 Route filtering, prefix announcements, peer selection, traffic engineering - the whole stack.
 MikroTik will be my main network OS until I master these concepts.